- What is going to happen?

 What Is Going To Happen?

-- Consumer spending is not going to return to the unsustainable levels of 2007, as per capita debt reduces and saving increases.
+- Consumer spending is not going to return to the pattern of 2019, as per capita debt reduces and saving increases, and in home spending outstrips out of home.

-- House prices will continue to fall as a function of the economy rebalancing.
+- Property prices will fall as a function of the economy rebalancing.

 - Consumer confidence will not return until the fear of redundancy recedes.